niklasha/codex/codex-rs/README.md

 Codex supports a rich set of configuration options.
 Note that the Rust CLI uses `config.toml` instead of `config.json`.
 See [`docs/config.md`](../docs/config.md) for details.

+#### Custom OAuth redirect targets

+By default the login flow spins up a local HTTP server and registers `http://localhost:<port>/auth/callback` as the OAuth redirect URI.
+If you need the authorization server to call back through a proxy or tunnel, set the `CODEX_LOGIN_REDIRECT_URI` environment variable before launching `codex`.
+Point it at the external base (for example `https://example.com/codex`) and the CLI will automatically append `/auth/callback`, `/success`, and `/cancel` when directing the browser.

 ### Model Context Protocol Support

 #### MCP client